noahprero/xor-neural-network/README.md

 # Description
-A neural network class made without any external libraries.
+A 2 layer neural network class made without any external libraries.
 In this particular example, it is being used to solve XOR represented on a grid.
 It consists of 2 input nodes, 4 hidden nodes, 1 output node, and it uses the sigmoid activation function (with options for tanh and ReLU within the class).

 https://noahprero.com/xor_nn